Energy

 We briefly summarize below the six April 9 executive actions most likely to impact government contractors.Continue Reading New Executive Actions Address the Defense Acquisition System, U.S. Maritime Industries, Foreign Military Sales, and “Unlawful” Regulations

-As the second Trump Administration enters its third month, Covington’s Government Contracts Practice is continuing to track the latest developments related to recent executive actions.
-This April version of our key developments timeline has been condensed to provide a targeted overview of the developments this month most relevant to contractors.
+Over the first one-hundred days of the second Trump Administration, Covington’s Government Contracts Practice has tracked the latest developments related to recent executive actions most relevant to federal contractors and grantees.
+This April edition of our key developments timeline provides a targeted overview of

 Continue Reading Timeline of Key Developments Related to Recent Executive Actions: April Edition